When will the OTCAS application open for the next cohort?

 What are the prerequisite courses for the program?

 Do all of my prerequisites courses need to be completed before the application deadline?

 A maximum of 9 credit hours of prerequisites can be pending at the time of application, with the exception of A&P I and A&P II.
-Students must have a grade for A&P I and A&P II by December 14th.

 How old can my prerequisite courses be when I apply?